The core folder

 The rdpos.h

-file contains the rdPoS class - the implementation of the Random Deterministic Proof of Stake algorithm used by the AppLayer network - as well as the rdPoSWorker and Validator classes. rdPoS is also considered a smart contract, but remains part of the AppLayer core protocol.
+file contains the rdPoS class - the implementation of the Random Deterministic Proof of Stake algorithm used by the AppLayer network - as well as the Validator class. rdPoS is also considered a smart contract (it derives from BaseContract), but as it is an essential part of the AppLayer core protocol, it remains in the core

 The state.h

-file contains the State class - an abstraction of the blockchain's current state of accounts, balances, nonces, transactions, token balances, deployed contracts and emitted events at the current block in the network, responsible for owning and maintaining all of those and a few other shared inner variables.
+file contains the State class - an abstraction of the blockchain's current state of accounts, balances, nonces, transactions, token balances and deployed contracts at the current block in the network, responsible for owning and maintaining all of those and a few other shared inner variables.

 A node's state and its data can only be altered through the process of block creation, either by creating a block itself, or receiving one from the network.
 In AppLayer's case, the class is often used for querying account data (current balance and nonce) and also processing and validating blocks and their transactions, as well as contract calls, following requirements such as (not limited to, but those are some of the most common):